smf-steve/smf-steve/README.md

 1. [Be Transparent Along your Journey](advise.md#transparent)
 1. [Coach and Be Coachable](advise.md#coach-and-be-coachable)

-coach-and-be-coachable
 ----

+## 🔭 I’m currently playing on ...
-Below is a list of my current/most active projects, for anyone to see.
+Here is the list of my current or most recent projects for anyone to see.

-I will be making incremental improvements on these projects over time.
-My commits will illustrate my journey and should not be consider a plateau of development.

-I encourage you to provide me with any and all feedback.
-I will greatly appreciate your time and effort.

-I am especially interested in learning

-   - what other projects I should pursue (perhaps it leads to collaboration)
-   - what previous project that needs work (hopefully because you find it useful)
-   - what you know that I should and don't (e.g. a reference to others work
-   - what bonehead approach I made that I should reconsider
-   - what words I have spelt wrong -- my spelling is atrocious.

-## 🔭 I’m currently learning and working on ...
   1. This README file, and how to better present my activities

   1. Command Line Processing Techniques
      - review of the `getopts` utility
-     - learning of the gnu version of the `getopt` utility
+     - learning the gnu version of the `getopt` utility
-     - consider a different approach and utility for command line processing
+     - considering a different approach and utility for command line processing

   1. Roman Numerals
      - conversion from Arabic numbers to roman numbers
      - parsing of roman numbers

-## 🌱 I’m currently learning ...

-  1. Various Programming Languages: Typescript, Javascript,

-  1. MIPS and ARM Architecture and Processing

-  1. Something else
+     > [!NOTE]
+     > On hold, looking at better ways to do command line processing.

+I will be making incremental improvements on these projects over time.
+My commits will illustrate my journey and should not be consider a plateau of development.

+## 💬 Provide Your Thoughts and Feedback 📫

+<a href=" mailto:smf.steve.fitzgerald@gmail.com">📫 </a>

+I encourage you to provide me with any and all feedback.
+I will greatly appreciate your time and effort.

+I am especially interested in learning:

+   1. what other projects I should pursue
+      - perhaps it will lead to collaboration

+   1. what previous project that needs work
+      - hopefully because you find it useful

+   1. what you know that I should and don't
+      - E.g., this project is superfluous checkout {link}

+   1. what bonehead approach I made that I should reconsider
+      - E.g., Hey! try {technique} instead

+   1. what is unclear in my documentation or what words I have spelt wrong
+      - my spelling is atrocious.

 ## 📫 How to reach me: ...